-The BioSR dataset~\cite{Jin2023.02.03.526797} is a comprehensive dataset comprising of fluorescence microscopy images of multiple labeled cell structures.
-For the purpose of our experiments, we have picked four structures, namely clathrin-coated pits (CCPs), microtubules (MTs), endoplasmic reticulum (ER) and F-actin.
+\paragraph{BioSR dataset} We work primarily with BioSR dataset~\cite{Jin2023.02.03.526797}, a comprehensive dataset comprising fluorescence microscopy images of multiple cell structures.
+For our experiments, we have picked four structures, namely clathrin-coated pits (CCPs), microtubules (MTs), endoplasmic reticulum (ER), and F-actin.

-Since the raw data quality is very high and only little image noise is present in the individual micrographs, we add Gaussian noise and Poisson noise of various levels to this raw data.
+Since the raw data quality is very high and only a small amount of image noise is present in the individual micrographs, we add Gaussian noise and Poisson noise of various levels to these raw data.
 The artificially noisy images are used to train \denoiSplit, while the raw data is shown to convince the reader of the validity of our approach and to compute evaluation metrics (see~\cref{fig:fullframepredictions,fig:patchcomparison} and~\cref{tab:overallperf}).

-In supplementary Sec S1, we evaluate our model on 5 more tasks and these tasks have been created from BioSR, Hagen et al.~\cite{Hagen2021-xh} and PaviaATN~\cite{Ashesh2023-wtf}.